arnabphoenix/imagenet-100-classifier/README.md

 #  Comparison of the Accuracies, Training Times, Inferencing Times

+**Baseline Scenario**:
-Baseline Scenario: Each model is trained for 30 epochs, Adam optimizer is used, Loss function used is Cross Entropy Loss, Default Learning Rate used is 0.0001.
+Each model is trained for 30 epochs, Adam optimizer is used, Loss function used is Cross Entropy Loss, Default Learning Rate used is 0.0001.
-Accuracy is calculated on the validation dataset ResNet-34 : Accuracy: 63%
+Accuracy is calculated on the validation dataset.

+**ResNet-34**:
+  - Accuracy: 63%
-					Training Time:  31906.43 seconds
+  - Training Time: 31906.43 seconds
-					Inference Time: 0.188 seconds
+  - Inference Time: 0.188 seconds

+**ResNet-50**:
-ResNet-50 : Accuracy: 58%
+  - Accuracy: 58%
-					Training Time:  27032.31 seconds
+  - Training Time: 27032.31 seconds
-					Inference Time: 0.637 seconds
+  - Inference Time: 0.637 seconds

+**EfficientNet-B0**:
-EfficientNet-B0 : Accuracy: 48%
+  - Accuracy: 48%
-					Training Time:  25004.28  seconds
+  - Training Time: 25004.28 seconds
-					Inference Time: 0.368 seconds
+  - Inference Time: 0.368 seconds